-One thing insurance companies - thinking particularly of Nationwide [see here] and State Farm Insurance [see here] - have been doing of late is pitching offers in terms of how much more they are paying than the medical bills and lost wages.
+One thing insurance companies - thinking mainly of Nationwide [see here] and State Farm Insurance [see here] - have been doing of late is pitching offers differently.
+The new framing of the offer is how more they are paying than the medical bills and lost wages.
 Someone smart came up with this because it is like calling something $9.99 instead of $10.00.
 It just sounds more palatable to say, "We are offering $50,000 more than the special damages" than saying "this offer is 1.8 times the medical bills plus lost wages."
-But, really, it is the same thing as a monetary compensation formula.
+But it is the same thing as a monetary compensation formula.
 Regardless of how it is packaged, it is nonsense.Is There a Way to Figure Out the Value of My Case?

 You are not going to find the exact value of your case on-line.
-But we do have resources that explain how cases are valued and the average settlement amount for different types of cases and different types of injuries.
+But we do have resources that explain how claims are assessed and the average settlement amount for different types of cases and different kinds of injuries.
 You can click on those links in the preceding sentence for this information.

 But use this information carefully.
 There are a lot of variables at play, and there may be reasons why your case is worth much more - or much less - than these statistics suggest.
 The take-home message is clear: median and average settlement value data is great.
 But it will not calculate your settlement for you and does not take the place of a professional analysis of your case.